graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 ![Michael screaming, rolling down a sand dune](https://media.giphy.com/media/Xkw9b2OECn2Do7FbUh/giphy.gif)

 This is when Michael <i>finally</i> realizes he’s actually a lamprey.
 It turns out that wanting to bite his brother and floating out the window didn’t tip him off (although Sam figured it out immediately).
 Or maybe this is just the moment it finally sinks in.
-But either way, he is devastated.
+Either way, he is devastated.

 He also finds out that Proto-Christine (and some unrelated child she cares about who’s really not important except that his name is Laddie – super dumb) are totally lampreys, but they haven’t drunk anybody’s blood yet either, so they’re not evil.
 Thus, if the King of the Lampreys gets killed, Michael and Proto-Christine (and Laddie, but who really cares) will be saved, and Kiefer et al. will be donezo.
 Proto-Christine wants to escape Kiefer’s evil clutches so she can retain her soul and bone Michael on the reg (and also save Laddie, I guess), but she also doesn’t want herself (and Laddie) to be murdered by vengeful lampreys.